 Sinikka Langeland is an award-winning vocalist, kantele player, and arranger from Norway.
-Her solo and collaborative recordings have explored roots of the rune songs of the Finnskogen, a region of Norway named for the immigration of Finnish people to the region in the 17th century.
+Her solo and collaborative recordings have explored the roots of the rune songs of the Finnskogen, a region of Norway named for the immigration of Finnish people to the area in the 17th century.
 The kantele (harpu in the indigenous Sami) is a traditional plucked string instrument from the dulcimer and zither families of instruments of Finland and other Northern European countries.

 Langeland was born in Norway and studied piano, guitar, and contemporary folk song throughout her childhood and teenage years.
 She discovered the kantele in 1981, and it became her primary instrument.
 After studying in Paris in the mid-'80s, she returned to Norway and received a degree in musicology from the University of Oslo in 1992.
-Upon graduation she embarked upon a massive research project into Finnskogen songs and music, involving several musicians, singers, and producers, among them Ove Berg.
+Upon graduation, she embarked upon a massive research project in Finnskogen songs and music, involving several musicians, singers, and producers, among them Ove Berg.

 Langeland signed with ECM Records in 2005.
 Starflowers, her debut for the label, was released in 2007 and featured Arve Henriksen, Trygve Seim, Anders Jormin, and Markku Ounaskari.
 It was followed in 2009 by Maria's Song, which set traditional Finnish hymns and Bach religious songs to accompaniment by kantele and viola.
 She re-teamed with the band from Starflowers for 2011's The Land That Is Not, setting the poetry of Edith Södergran and Olav H. Hauge to music.
 After a suggestion from producer Manfred Eicher, Langeland shifted her focus for 2015's The Half-Finished Heaven.
-All but three of the album's tracks were instrumentals, with the kantele in the foreground supported by tenor saxophone, viola and percussion. ~ Thom Jurek
+All but three of the album's tracks were instrumentals, with the kantele in the foreground supported by tenor saxophone, viola, and percussion.